 Other factors to consider when setting up the feet

-There are other factors to consider when deciding generally how to set up your feet, and specifically whether it makes sense to have the heels lined up in revolved triangle and other similar postures.
+There are other factors to consider when you decide generally how to set up your feet, and specifically whether it makes sense to have the heels lined up in revolved triangle and other similar postures.
 One of those factors is the knee joint.
-If you were to turn your foot outward so that your toes were pointed at the side of your mat, that would indicate external rotation of the hip joint.
-When you try to square your pelvis with the femur fixed, you are adding to that external rotation by moving the pelvis instead of the femur.
+If you turn your foot outward so that your toes point at the side of your mat, that indicates external rotation of the hip joint.
+When you try to square your pelvis with the femur fixed, you add to that external rotation by moving the pelvis instead of the femur.

-If you don’t have a lot of openness in your hip joint, the body will look for movement elsewhere, and in the leg, it may find that movement in the knee.
-If the knee is slightly bent, the force of trying to square the hips may end up passing through the knee joint.
+If you don’t have a lot of openness in your hip joint, the body will look for movement elsewhere.
+And in the leg, it may find that movement in the knee.
+If you bend your knee slightly bent, then the force of trying to square your hips may pass through the knee joint.
 Generally, I don’t think this is a problem.
-But, being attached to getting your pelvis perfectly square with your feet in the wrong place can definitely create torque in the knee.
+But, trying to get your pelvis perfectly square with your feet in the wrong place can definitely create torque in the knee.

 The second factor is balance.
 Generally speaking, the wider the base, the easier it is to balance.
 You can imagine that if your heels are lined up in revolved triangle, for example, or your feet are aligned with the front heel lined up to the arch of the back foot, the pose is going to feel more like walking on a tightrope.
 The wider that base is, the easier it is to balance.
 This factor is one to keep in mind for people who have difficulty balancing in these types of postures.
-If a person who has trouble with balance is told to align heel to instep, and then asked to fold and twist, the chances of them falling over increases.
+If you have trouble balancing generally, and you align heel to instep, and to fold and twist, your chances of falling over increase.

 The relationship between the pelvis and the spine

-Another common place to see how the spine compensates is in revolved triangle.
+Another place to see how the spine compensates is in revolved triangle.
 If you were suspended above a person doing revolved triangle, and their pelvis was not more or less squared to the front of the mat after they folded into the pose, then you would typically see a curve from the pelvis to the top of the spine.
-This is especially true if the practitioner is placing their hand on the outside of their front foot.
-Although you may be able to correct for this by sending a hip back, or arching the spine slightly, it’s more relevant to see how the amount of spinal compensation is connected back through the pelvis and down to the feet.
+This is especially true if the practitioner places their hand on the outside of their front foot.
+You may be able to send a hip back or arch the spine slightly to correct for this.
+But, it’s more relevant to see how the amount of spinal compensation connects back through the pelvis and down to the feet.
 What happens if you change the position of the feet?
 Go find out!